-As expected, faecal coliforms concentrations in the effluent are mostly compliant with the revised General Discharge Limit of 1000 CFU/100 ml (Figure 3.42).
+As expected, faecal coliforms concentrations in the effluent are mostly compliant with the revised General Discharge Limit of 1000 Colony-forming units (CFU)/100 ml (Figure 3.43.).
 Until the beginning of 2013, concentrations were highest during the summer months, reaching a maximum of 3300 CFU/100 ml (>1100 detection limit multiplied by three).
 A decrease in frequency and magnitude of peaks in faecal coliform concentrations is evident since February 2013, with a maximum of 500 CFU/100ml in June 2014.
 The source of this contamination is not clear, as faecal coliforms are derived from the guts of warm blooded animals such as human and livestock rather than cold blooded animals such as fish.

-Levels of TSS are extremely high and since measurements commenced in 2010, compliance with the revised General Discharge Limit of 25 mg/l could only be observed in October 2013 (14 mg/l) (Figure 3.43).
+Levels of TSS are extremely high and since measurements commenced in 2010, compliance with the revised General Discharge Limit of 25 mg/l could only be observed in October 2013 (14 mg/l) (Figure 3.44).
 Trends in TSS since 2010 suggest that concentrations peak in late summer to beginning of autumn each year (February-April).
 Overall concentrations have remained very high since 2010.

-The revised General Discharge Limit for ammonia nitrogen is 3 mg/l, which is exceeded 96% of the time at very high concentrations.
-In 2010, ammonia nitrogen concentrations were lower, averaging 13.2 ±10 mg/l but have increased dramatically since then, reaching a maximum of 474 mg/l in September 2012.
-Towards the end of 2013 concentrations dropped substantially, but since then have increased to reach 175 mg/l in June 2014.
+The revised General Discharge Limit for ammonia nitrogen is 6 mg/l, which is exceeded 96% of the time at very high concentrations.
+In 2010, ammonia nitrogen concentrations were lower, averaging 13.2 ±10 mg/l but have increased dramatically thereafter, reaching a maximum of 474 mg/l in September 2012.
+Overall, ammonia nitrogen has been decreasing since then, but peaking in June 2014 with 175 mg/l.
+Monitoring of ammonia nitrogen should be reinstated as soon as possible to ensure that technological upgrades implemented in 2014 as well as a change in sanitising protocols are indeed lowering ammonia nitrogen levels.

 Total Kjeldahl Nitrogen (TKN) (mg/l) provides an indication of the protein content in the effluent.
-Protein content stayed constant between February 2010 and August 2012 with an average concentration of has 76±27 mg/l (Figure 3.45).
-Since then TKN concentrations have increased steadily, averaging on 129±176 mg/l.
+Protein content stayed constant between February 2010 and August 2012 with an average concentration of 76±27 mg/l (Figure 3.46.).
+Concentrations peaked in May 2013 with 871.4 mg/l.
+Since then TKN concentrations have decreased to similar levels as observed prior to May 2013.

-A salinity limit at the end of the pipe is not specified in the revised General Discharge Limits.
-Fish processing involves the use of freshwater and therefore, conductivity (mS/m) as an estimate of salinity is markedly lower that what seawater (~5400 mS/m) (Figure 3.46).
-It is evident that conductivity has increased since May 2011, approaching the conductivity expected in the receiving environment.
+A conductivity limit at the end of the pipe is not specified in the revised General Discharge Limits.
+Fish processing involves the use of freshwater and sea water and therefore, conductivity (mS/m) is markedly lower than that of seawater (~5400 mS/m) (Figure 3.47).
+It is evident that conductivity has increased since May 2011, approaching levels expected in the receiving environment.